sierisimo/publications/TalkDSLWithKotlin/README-en.md

 And these aren't the only cases, you probably already abstracted the way to achieve this kind of operations: with a function, with some design patterns that make easier the task, with a class wrapping most of the process/logic, etc.

 But a DSL goes even further: it adds a quicker way to complete tasks/achieve something in your project without having to worry about the implementation details.
 This means a coworker, a friend or some contributor to your project could easily start adding functionality using your DSL without knowing what's happening internally.
-Also if you later decide to change the HTTP library for something lightweight or change the JSON parser or some part of your softwar needs improvement but you don't want to mess with all the usages, you can change internally how your DSL achieve things and keep the DSL the same, so fixing and improving won't affect how others achieve things with the DSL.
+Also if you later decide to change the HTTP library for something lightweight or change the JSON parser or some part of your software needs improvement but you don't want to mess with all the usages, you can change internally how your DSL achieve things and keep the DSL the same, so fixing and improving won't affect how others achieve things with the DSL.

 ## Common use case for DSL